 Of course, this percentage can change because stock prices fluctuate every day.

-Now, if you look at this chart of the VFIAX holdings by Morningstar you can see that Apple (the number one holding) has a weight of 4.19% while Merck & Co Inc (the 25th holding) has a 0.76% weight.
+Now, if you look at this chart of the VFIAX holdings by Morningstar you can see that Apple (the number one holding) has a weight of 4.19% while Merck & Co Inc (the 25th holding) has a 0.76% weight (at the time of writing this).

 Just like the previous chart, these numbers can change due to the changes in the stock market every day.